MAX MYANMAR MANUFACTURING CO., LTD.

 Currently, there are a total of ten government and three private cement factories in Myanmar.
 The combined maximum capacity produced by these factories are about 2.4 million tons of cement per annum.
 The demand for cement is about twice the production and as such, the Company is aggressively moving forward to increase the production capacity.

-Existing 500 tpd Wet Process plant, Max Cement Plant I (Nay Pyi Taw) is going to be upgraded to more advanced 1500 tpd Dry Process Cement Plant.
+Previously 500 tpd Wet Process plant, Max Cement Plant (Nay Pyi Taw) is upgraded to more advanced 2100 tpd Dry Process Cement Plant.
 Machinery Supply Contract had been signed on 1st August, 2012 with LV Technology Public Co., Ltd., Thailand Construction works has been started since December, 2012 and progressing.
 Shipments for mechanical installation has been arriving since June 2013 and the speedy implementation of the project is underway.
-It is expected to run the upgraded plant in early 2014-15.